Oophytum

-Oophytum is a genus of succulent plants native to South Africa.
+Oophytum is a genus of succulent plants native to the Cape Provinces of South Africa.
 Both species are endemic to the Knersvlakte.
 Egg-shaped Oophytum plants develop two leaves opposite each other per season.
 At the end of winter the outer pair forms a sheath from which the new pair of leaves develop.
 Water cells are visible on the soft leaves giving them a shimmering appearance.
 The flowers, produced in winter, are white, pink, or a combination of both.

 The genus contains two accepted species: